Skip to main content

 Base URL

 The base URL is the root endpoint for your API.
-All step endpoints are appended to this URL.
+The connector appends all step endpoints to this URL.

 connector: